aphalo/photobiologySun/README.md

                            'https://cloud.r-project.org'))
 ```

-Installation of the current unstable version from GitHub:
+Installation of the current unstable version from GitHub (only source
+available):

 ``` r
 # install.packages("devtools")